Visitors who don’t click don’t convert.

 83% of consumers agree that a seamless experience across all devices is somewhat or very important.

-A responsive, or mobile-friendly, web page is easy to navigate.
+A responsive, or mobile-friendly, web page is easy to navigate with easy to read text color.
 And, of course, you’ll engage users with your content and lead them into your sales funnel.

 But you need visitor recording to be able to identify the user’s navigational paths on your site.